acse-dc1823/spotID/README.md

 ![Project Logo](https://github.com/ese-msc-2023/irp-dc1823/raw/inference/interface/static/images/logo.jpg)

 This project attempts to use Deep Learning to create a Leopard Individual Identifier.
-It encodes each leopard image into N dimensional embeddings, and then these embeddings are compared with one another through a distance metric to decide which images correspond to the same leopard.
+Although the focus of the research was advancing the model, a basic user interface for wildlife researchers is provided.
+The model encodes each leopard image into N dimensional embeddings (vectors), and then these embeddings are compared with one another through a distance metric to decide which images correspond to the same leopard.
 Two methods were tried, Triplet Networks, and a modified CosFace.
-For more details, please read the attached paper.
+The one saved for the user is the modified CosFace, as it reached considerably higher performance compared to the Triplet Network For more details, please read the attached paper.

 ## Instructions for users and developers: